average-sucky-web-dev/roblox/NNetwork/README.md

 <sub>This library is currently designed for computer vision, using the softplus activator and the soft/argmax algorithm to calculate.
 Future support will come allowing for dynamic algorithms (and maybe presets!) but for now this library is rather limited.</sub>

+<sub>oh yeah made by tycoonplayer on dsc cause i forgot to include credit for the ppl reading my application</sub>